 Is There any Science Behind PhenApex?

-While we were initially interested, none of our research turned up anything positive regarding PhenApex.
-The ingredients were our first disappointment–synephrine isn’t a very safe choice for weight loss, and the other ingredients don’t make up for that.
+Are we downing our PhenApex right now?
+While we were initially interested, none of our research turned up anything positive.
+The ingredients were our first disappointment as synephrine isn’t a very safe choice for weight-loss and the other ingredients don’t make up for that.
 A lack of transparency from GS Labs is also a huge deal-breaker since customers need to be able to trust the company they purchase from.

 If you need a supplement to help you burn fat or boost metabolism, we recommend that you find a product with scientific substance and ingredients that really work.

-We’ve seen a lot of supplements this year, and one of the best to date is a product called Leptigen.
-It’s a supplement composed of 4 ingredients in a proprietary blend that burn fat and boost metabolism–the clinical studies show that these ingredients work.
-Online reviews look fantastic so far, and we can’t find any word of harmful side effects.
+Among the best products we’ve seen in 2016 is one called Leptigen.
+It’s a supplement composed of four ingredients in a proprietary blend that help burn fat and boost metabolism, based on clinical tests.
+Online reviews look fantastic so far and we can’t find any word of side effects.

-Better yet, the makers of Leptigen are currently offering a special trial offer.
+Better yet, the makers of Leptigen are currently offering a Special Trial Offer, because they are confident in the formula.